vietcn/abtheme/readme.txt

 = Does this theme support any plugins? =

-eThemeFramework includes support for Redux Framework and eFramework.
+Abtheme includes support for Redux Framework and eFramework.
 These are required.

 == Changelog ==